Picnic: a Grand Teton Triathalon

-The Grand Teton Picnic is an informal mountain triathalon first completed in 2012.
+The Grand Teton Picnic is an informal mountain triathlon first completed in 2012.
 The route:

 History

-David Gonzales conceived the original, Grand Teton Picnic and first completed it in 2012.
-Since then, athletes (aka adrenaline junkies, masochists or "people with a screw loose," as my Mom likes to say) created picnics throughout the Tetons and beyond (e.g., Mt.
+David Gonzales conceived the original Grand Teton Picnic, first completed in 2012.
+Since then, he and other athletes – aka masochists or "people with a screw loose," as my Mom likes to say – created picnics throughout the Tetons and beyond (e.g., Mt.
 Moran's Moranic / Moronic and Mt.
 Hood's Hoodnic).

 [The] essence of a picnic is that it’s human-powered from start to finish, and something about it scares you. – Gonzalez

-Check out David's website, thepicnic.us, for more context from the source.
+Check out David's thepicnic.us for more context from the source.

 Preparation

 For more context on my winter 2022 training, check out Part I of my "Skillet" post from April 2022.
 TL;DR: I paused all hiking and running in the fall to rehab my left knee.
 When I started running again in December, I'd dropped to 10-minute pace for 5 miles.
-After a winter of nightly Snow King bootpacks and some bigger ski tours, I got myself back to 7:30-minute pace for 5 miles.
+After a winter of nightly Snow King boot-packs and some bigger ski tours, I got myself back to 7-minute pace for 5+ miles.

 In May and June, I dialed back cardio, running just one half marathon for kicks (9-minute pace) and a 15K trail race at Jackson Hole Mountain Resort.